ClojureBridge/tones/curriculum/01-piano-chords.md

 ```

 the second body is called.
 This is a *seriously* moody chord.
-There're a lot of chords, for example, this also:
+There are a lot of different kinds of chords, and Overtone supports
+many of them.
+Here are a few more examples - try "playing" them all in
+a row.

 ```clojure
 (piano-chord :g3 :7sus4)